 PTLens is software that corrects lens pincushion/barrel distortion, vignetting, chromatic aberration, and perspective.
 The following are supported:

 PTLens is the first application to automate distortion correction.
-It all started on August 20, 2002, when I posted the following message in a news group:
+It all started when I posted the following message in a news group:

 Nobody volunteered so on September 19, 2002, I released version 1.0 of PTLens.
 Several years and 30,000 lines of source code later PTLens has evolved from a simple DOS command-line program to an easy-to-use application and Photoshop plug-in that corrects distortion, vignetting, chromatic aberration, and perspective.